 With Reading the Weird, I always go for a story that’s either in the public domain or which I have permission from the copyright holder to create an audiobook from.
 The stories have proven popular amongst viewers, mainly because it’s the kind of show you can have running in one browser tab and listen to while you do other things; which was the entire point of the show.

-The Zog was developed to continue the vlogs that the channel began from, and I’m quite proud of how well some of the episodes have come together, especially the “light writing” episode produced with the help of my good friend, artist and web designer Jade Stewart.
-In case you’re wondering, the name The Zog comes from “Zoë’s Vlog”.
+The Vlog was developed to continue the vlogs that the channel began from, and I’m quite proud of how well some of the episodes have come together, especially the “light writing” episode produced with the help of my good friend, artist and web designer Jade Stewart.
+In case you’re wondering, the original name of the show, The Zog, comes from “Zoë’s Vlog”.

 Finally, we have Comic Fridays.
 This is another magazine format show, combining how-to guides on making comics with comic reviews and comic news.
 It’s a really fun show to produce and viewers have been incredibly welcoming with regard to some of the guides I’ve produced for the show.

-Comic Fridays took a break in 2015 while I focussed on some other projects but I’ve recently begun work on a new series of guides for the show, and it will be coming back later in 2016.
+Comic Fridays took a break in 2015 while I focussed on some other projects.
+A new series is coming soon.